 Today is a big day for Republic Wireless.
 After weeks of anticipation, the Moto X is finally up for sale alongside four new plans.
 The Moto X costs $299 from Republic, but that's without any kind of contract – the full price is $499 most places.
 You also get you choice of four super-cheap service plans on Republic Wireless.

 This is only the second phone Republic Wireless has launched, with the last being the lackluster Motorola Defy XT.
-The Moto X sold by Republic is identical to all the other variants, except it has been configured to work with the carrier's hybrid service.
 Read More

 After months of AT&T exclusivity, the Moto X can now be customized on all four major American carriers.
 The Moto Maker website now includes models for AT&T, Verizon, T-Mobile, and Sprint, with custom color choices for the front panel, back panel, and accents.
 The Moto Maker tool also includes the engraving option for the rear panel that was heavily promoted during the device's reveal.